 Some important statistics about high-school graduates, college costs, and the job market.

-Sean Ticknor, President and founder of BSTH, will lead a team of four high school graduate team members to build a Tiny Home from scratch to completion, with the goal of selling it on the open market.
+Sean Ticknor, Executive Director and founder of BSTH, will lead a team of four high school graduate team members to build a Tiny Home from scratch to completion, with the goal of giving the tiny house to a help someone in need.
 The project will take nine months to complete.
 A tiny home was selected as an ideal construction project for the following reasons:

 PHASE ONE - September, October, November